-Thanks to my wonderful friend Rob M. for the songs I've learnt and the ride along the scenic Canadian Highway:
+Thanks to my wonderful Canadian buddy Rob M. for the songs I've learnt and the ride along the scenic Canadian Highway:

 My own knowledge of heavy metal or rock bands is hardly enough for me to write any decent posting on the genre.
 But I truly appreciate my first ever heavies when I listened to Deep Purple in the 70s and except for a few songs like Smoke On The Water, Highway Star and Black Night the interest stopped there because I could not take too much of the cacophony and extremely high decibels emanating from both the powerfully voiced singers and their amplified instruments.
 It was only by chance that I listened to this genre of music again.